Retief Goosen: PGA Tour

-2009: Career resurgence

 Goosen continued his good form from late 2008 into 2009.
 With two international wins in three months, it was a sign of good form to come throughout the season.

 He started his 2009 season with two wins on two major tours.
 Goosen won his second event in four worldwide starts on the Sunshine Tour, at the Africa Open in January, where he came from behind with a final round 65 on Sunday to win by one stroke over four players and take the trophy.
 Goosen said he'd been struggling with his putting for the last few seasons, he put a belly putter in his bag for a few weeks to get his stroke back.
 He played with it for 3 weeks in January and February, starting at the Buick Invitational.
 He played well with it at the AT&T Pebble Beach National Pro-Am, where he was the 36-hole leader.
 He went on to finish 3rd for the rained-out 54-hole event.
 He then won his seventh PGA Tour title at the Transitions Championship in March 2009.
 He made only five bogeys all week on the tough Copperhead Course at Innisbrook Resort and Golf Club in Palm Harbor, Florida.
 He shot all four rounds under par, and finished at −8, to win by one stroke over Charles Howell III and Brett Quigley.
 His putting was exceptional during that week, making 55 of 55 putts from 5 feet and less, including a 4 1/2-foot putt for par on 18 for the win that fell in the left edge of the cup.
 Goosen credited Gary Player with inspiring him to rededicate himself to a new diet and fitness program.
 This win vaulted Goosen to number 22 in the Official World Golf Ranking, his highest position since November 2007.

 With his rededication to his game with his work with his swing coach, his newfound fitness regime and his renewed, refreshed sense of confidence, Goosen dramatically improved his statistics in 2009 from those of the 2007–2008 seasons before.
 He moved from driving distance from outside the top 100 to 82nd, to inside the top 40 in putting, 20th in scoring average and 49th in the all-around statistic.